naoyamuto/trySwift/README.md

 * http://www.openmobilemedia.com/tokyo/

 ## [Get your ticket now!]()
 * For the design part, just have a "Buy Ticket" button.
 I'll add the link to redirect to the proper Eventbrite / ticket service page.

+## Speaker Info
+[Check out the site]() to see all of the awesome speakers we have lined up to speak.

 ## Code of Conduct
 We're committed to providing a safe space for all of our attendees, speakers, and volunteers.
 Our Code of Conduct can be read in full [on Github](coc.md).
 We encourage everyone to read it in full to gain an understanding of what everyone should do and expect to have a great time at _try!
 Swift_.